 I went only for coffee, but the place was busy feeding a big crowd breakfast off the menu or from the selection of baked goods on display.
 I dropped in on the day of a street festival, and disappointingly they were only serving hot drinks in takeaway cups (I assumed they did not usually do this).
 It just doesn’t taste the same.

 Is it a bookshop or cafe?
 I pick bookshop.
 There wasn’t even a menu.
-The does not mean it is not a good place to go for a drink and catchup, quite the opposite.
+That does not mean it is not a good place to go for a drink and catchup, quite the opposite.
 It is nice to find somewhere a bit different, with a bit of character.
 I enjoyed the eclectic mix of tables and chairs placed among the bookshelves, and mugs that seem like they were bought from the op shop across the road.

 I find it hard to distinguish the very good from the excellent coffee.
 Any cafe that has return customers must satisfy many of them.

-In these places I never know if I can have a look at the books on the shelves while enjoying a coffee, it is very tempting, but maybe frowned upon.
-I went with my four year old, who I had to hold back from helping himself to the shelves of books.
+In these places I never know if I can have a look at the books on the shelves while enjoying a coffee, it is very tempting, but may be frowned upon.
+I went with my four-year-old, who I had to hold back from helping himself to the shelves of books.